h4koo/FSP_ImageDeconvolution/README.md

 `$ qmake`

 After that run `make` to build the application

 `$ make`

 Running the build instructions will create the `~/.fsp_imgdcnv` folder in the users home folder to store the calculated filters.
 It will also create the `build` directory where the executable and object files are stored during compilation.

+## (optional) Build documentation
+To generate the documentation of the project a `Doxyfile` is provived to be used with doxygen to create html and latex files containing the documentation.
+To build the documentation make sure

 ### Run the application